openshift/operator-framework-tooling/examples/README.md

 ## How to Run

-You should probably run this in an new temporary directory, or a directory dedicated to downstreaming.
+You should run this in an new temporary directory, or a directory dedicated to downstreaming.
 It _will_ mess up existing repositories, so the scripts create new/clean repositories as needed.

 If your GitHub username is different than your local account username, add it to the command line.